History Of Music In Healthcare

 Collaboration and Growth

-The expanding healthcare presence of music therapy is indicative not only of its recognition as a valuable therapeutic intervention but also its adaptability in meeting diverse patient needs.
+The expanding healthcare presence of music therapy is indicative not only of its recognition as a valuable therapeutic intervention but also its adaptability in meeting a range of patient needs.
 In addition, ongoing professional development and global outreach efforts by Music Therapy Associations significantly contribute to the growth and visibility of this discipline worldwide.

 These collective efforts are crucial in fostering collaborative practice, thus enhancing overall patient care outcomes.